• Skip to main content

 Yes, however there are time restrictions regarding filing of appeals.
 Please review AB533 for detailed information regarding appealing decisions.

-What are the requirements for packaging, labeling, advertising, and potency of adult-use Cannabis?
+What are the requirements for packaging, labeling, and advertising?

 Packaging must be pre-approved by Board staff.
 Only licensed establishments or their designees may request approval for packaging.
 For additional guidance, email [email protected].

 Advertising: Pre-approval of advertising is no longer required; however, board staff may review advertising upon request of a licensed establishment.
-Civil penalties may be issued for advertising that does not comply with NAC453D.
+Civil penalties may be issued for advertising that does not comply with NRS 678A-D and/or NCCR Regulation 6 and 12.

 Promoting over consumption of cannabis or cannabis products.